Carmex: Ingredients

 In the United States, the active ingredients of Carmex lip balm are benzocaine, camphor (1.7%), menthol (0.7%), phenol (0.4%), and salicylic acid.
-The inactive ingredients, in order of greatest used to least used in the product, are petrolatum, lanolin, cetyl esters, paraffin wax, cocoa butter, beeswax, and flavor.
+The inactive ingredients, in order of greatest used to least used in the product, are lanolin, cetyl esters, paraffin wax, cocoa butter, beeswax, and flavor.
 However, this formula varies slightly around the world.
 The use of phenol in cosmetics is prohibited in the European Union.

 Salicylic acid is a non-steroidal anti-inflammatory drug (NSAID) almost identical to aspirin.
 In fact, aspirin's mechanism of action as an NSAID results from it being metabolized into salicylic acid.
 It is often incorrectly thought to be a drying agent; however, this is not true.
 Salicylic acid works as a keratolytic, comedolytic, and bacteriostatic agent, causing the cells of the epidermis to shed more readily, opening clogged pores and neutralizing bacteria within, preventing pores from clogging up again by constricting pore diameter, and allowing room for new cell growth.